 College accreditation is one of the most important aspects of your education.
-You will not be allowed to take the NBCOT exam without proof that you have completed an accredited program either online or on campus.
+You will not be allowed to take the NBCOT exam, become certified, or become licensed in your state without proof that you have completed an accredited program.
 After passing the exam and becoming certified, you can then apply for state licensure.
-It is illegal to practice as an OT without the proper state license.
+You will not be able to find a job or legally practice in your state without licensure and certification.
 Each state has its own rules for licensure.

 Frequently Asked Questions About Becoming an Occupational Therapist

-In most cases, you need a master's degree to be a practicing occupational therapist.
-The first step is completing a relevant bachelor's degree.
-Some graduate programs require you to pass the GRE with a minimum score, as well as complete observation hours, write an essay, and sit for an interview.
+You'll need at least a master's degree and a bachelor's degree in a related field to be a practicing occupational therapist.
+Some graduate programs require you to pass the GRE, complete observation hours, write an essay, and sit for an admissions interview.

 Some students choose to earn their doctorate or Ph.D.
-While this is not a requirement to practice, an advanced degree may open up opportunities for you to pursue research, teaching, or higher-levels of employment.
+While this is not a requirement to practice, an advanced degree may open up opportunities for you to pursue research, teaching, or advanced employment.